Chelsea Handler Strips Off Her Undies And Flaunts A Festive Bush On Instagram

 Many people elected to express their feelings with series of affectionate emoji as opposed to putting them into words.
 In this instance, the crying-laughing symbol was by far the most prolific.

-Actress Michelle Pfeiffer left crying-laughing, flame, and red heart symbols, a response which alone garnered 36 likes.
+Actress Michelle Pfeiffer left crying-laughing, flame, and red heart symbols — a response which alone garnered 36 likes.